Malanda, Queensland: Attractions

 The Malanda Falls Conservation Park is just opposite the Malanda Falls.
 It offers a short walk through the rainforest and an opportunity to see a wide range of rainforest trees.

 The Peeramon Hotel is 6 km to the east of the town, It was once a siding for the Tolga-Millaa Millaa railway.
 Today the solitary pub is the only reminder of a once-thriving town which was surveyed in 1907.
 The publican has a collection of antique telephones.
 The hotel suffered some serious damage from Cyclone Larry in March 2006.

-The Malanda Art Trail starts at the town library.
-Nine vibrant artworks commemorate the rich history of Malanda's community – the Original Inhabitants, Hardships and Struggles, Transport, Commerce, Recollections, Early Settlers, the Dairy Industry, Recreation and Looking Ahead.
+The Malanda Mosaic Trail starts at the town library.
+Ten vibrant artworks commemorate the rich history of Malanda's community – the Original Inhabitants, Hardships and Struggles, Transport, Commerce, Recollections, Early Settlers, the Dairy Industry, Recreation and Looking Ahead.
 Close study of the individual mosaics (each of which contains a blue butterfly) reveals many details camouflaged in the intricate designs, and the handmade ceramic border tiles tell more about the theme of the central mosaic.
 Mosaics were made by former resident Felicity Wallis.

 It is possible to swim with platypus at the base of Malanda Falls.
 The North Johnstone River is free of crocodiles.

 Tree-kangaroos have been seen crossing the road over the top of Malanda Falls.The Majestic Theatre is said to be the oldest continually-operating cinema in Australia and has potato-sack seating on 14 December 1929 it was dedicated by Fred Browning, Superintendent of the Atherton Ambulance centre.
 Mr. Browning produced, stage managed and performed in the opening concert.

 The Malanda Hotel has a grand ballroom and staircase and is claimed to be the largest wooden structure in Australia.

 The Historical Resource Centre in Elizabeth Street is the meeting room and archival repository for all printed and photographic collections of the Eacham Historical Society.
 It houses a comprehensive library of books pertaining to the history of North Queensland.
 These books are available for perusal and study at the centre by students and members of the general public.
 Books can be borrowed by members of the society.
 The Land Settlement Registers, which contain the names of all the first settlers in the Atherton Land Agent's District, are available for perusal and research.
 The handwritten registers contain a wealth of information about the early settlement of the Atherton tablelands.
 The Resource Centre is open Tuesday evenings 7.30 pm to 9.30 pm, and Thursday mornings, 9.00 am to noon.

+Facilities

+Despite the name, Malanda Wastewater Treatment Plant is at 228 English Road in neighbouring Kureen to the north (17.3300°S 145.6071°E).